Flutterwave/PHP-v3/README.md

 print_r($recipient1);
 ```

-## Subscriptions Sample implementation
+## Subscriptions

-The following implementation shows how to activate a subscription, fetch a subscription, get all subscription
+The following implementation shows how to activate a subscription, fetch a subscription, get all subscriptions.

 ```php
 require("Flutterwave-Rave-PHP-SDK/library/Subscription.php");
 use Flutterwave\Subscription;